fdimond/NealRepo/README.md

 ### Purpose
 <p>
-Playfulness is an important part of any creative process.
+Playfulness is a crucial movement within any creative process.
 This was one of my first websites.
 It's a tribute to the goofiness of what the internet used to be and a reminder that everything you make doesn't have to be foolproof serious.
 <br>
 </p>